Aims & follow-up degree programmes

 English Language and Culture specialisation specific final qualifications

-- You gain academic-based knowledge and understanding of the most important aspects of the English language.
+- You gain academically -based knowledge and understanding of the most important aspects of the English language.
 You can place the development of English - from old English to Modern English - in a historic-linguistic framework and name the main variants of English worldwide.
 You can explain the status of English as an international “language of the world” and are familiar with issues of first and second language acquisition of English.

-- You have academically-founded knowledge and understanding of the main English-language literary works from different periods, genres and regions.
-You are familiar with medieval English literature, you have an overview of English literature and culture from Shakespeare to the Romance era, and you have detailed knowledge of the North American literature, English literature, and culture from the 19th to 21st century.
+- You have academically -founded knowledge and understanding of the main English-language literary works from different periods, genres and regions.
+You are familiar with medieval English literature, you have an overview of English literature and culture from Shakespeare to the Romantic era, and you have detailed knowledge of the North American literature, English literature, and culture from the 19th to 21st century.
 You can recognise and characterise literary movements as well as analyse English literature on a textual level and place it within a cultural-historical context.

 American Studies specialisation specific final qualifications